-This paper is an extended version of a work, recently presented at the International Conference on Advances in Computer-Human Interactions (ACHI) [1].
-First results of the reported study were already presented at the EuroVis Workshop on Reproducibility, Verification, and Validation in Visualization (EuroRV3) [2].
-In this paper, we report an extended and more thorough analysis, including the investigation of eye-gaze patterns.
-The main objective of the study was the research of visualizing hierarchical data, which has a long tradition going back to the drawings of medieval family trees.
+Visualizing hierarchical data has a long tradition going back to the drawings of medieval family trees.
 A wide research field with very different visualization approaches developed over the last three decades, investigating a multitude of different visualization properties and aiming at all kinds of different applications.
-However, despite this long tradition there are still new developments in the field through new applications and demands [3], [4], [5], [6].
+However, despite this long tradition there are still new developments in the field through new applications and demands [1].

-A comprehensive overview over most of the proposed hierarchy visualization techniques is maintained by treevis.net [7], [8].
+A comprehensive overview over most of the proposed hierarchy visualization techniques is maintained by treevis.net [2].
 Every approach was published with several advantages in mind and was at the time of publication an advancement to the state of the art.
-However, apart from their professional experiences, practitioners have no objective benchmarks to decide, which new (or even older) visualization fits their needs best
+However, for most practitioners the value of new (and sometimes even older) visualization techniques for their data remains unclear with the result that they are unsure, which visualization would fit their needs best.
+This issue becomes even more eminent considering the importance of hierarchical data structures in science [3] and especially economy [4], where visualizations can significantly influence large-scale decisions [5].